Stroke: signs, symptoms and treatment

 Once a stroke has permanently damaged the brain, the damage can't be undone.
 However, many symptoms can improve considerably in the days following a stroke, because the areas of brain on the periphery of the stroke can recover.
 Also, your doctor will suggest ways to prevent a future stroke, including modifying your lifestyle to minimise your risks of stroke, and taking medications.

-Depending on the type and cause of the stroke, anticoagulant drugs (‘blood thinners’) may be prescribed to help prevent new blood clots from forming, in order to prevent a future stroke.
+Depending on the type and cause of the stroke, anticoagulants (‘blood thinners’) may be prescribed to help prevent new blood clots from forming, in order to prevent a future stroke.
 Examples include aspirin, aspirin plus dipyridamole (Asasantin), clopidogrel (e.g. Plavix) and warfarin (Coumadin or Marevan).

 Where there is a blockage in a neck artery, surgery may be performed to remove the build-up of plaque in order to prevent a future stroke.
 This operation is called a carotid endarterectomy.